trivago/gollum/README.md

 ## Documentation

 A how-to-use documentation can be found on [read the docs](http://gollum.readthedocs.org/en/latest/).
 Developers should use the [godoc pages](https://godoc.org/github.com/trivago/gollum) to get started.
 Plugin documentation is generated from the plugin source code.
 So if you feel that something is missing a look into the code may help.

+If you can't find your answer in the documentation or have other questions you can reach us on [gitter](https://gitter.im/trivago/gollum?utm_source=share-link&utm_medium=link&utm_campaign=share-link), too.

 ## Consumers (reading data)